Master of Laws: Netherlands

 To be allowed to practice law in the Netherlands, one needs an LL.M. degree with a specific set of courses in litigation law.
 The Dutch Order of Lawyers (NOVA) require these courses for every potential candidate lawyer who wants to be conditionally written in the district court for three years.
 After receiving all the diplomas prescribed by NOVA and under supervision of a "patron", a lawyer is eligible to have his own practice and is unconditionally written in a court for life.

 Norway

-The Norwegian legal degrees master i rettsvitenskap (English for master in jurisprudence) are officially translated to English as Master of Laws (LL.M.), as these degrees are more comprehensive than the basic graduate law degree in common law countries (e.g., J.D.).
+The Norwegian legal degree master i rettsvitenskap (English: master in jurisprudence) is officially translated to English as Master of Laws (LL.M.), as it is more comprehensive than the basic graduate law degree in common law countries (such as a J.D.).
 The last year in the five-year professional Norwegian law degree program is thus considered to correspond to a LL.M specialization.
-In addition, the universities with legal faculties at the masters level offers several LL.M programmes.
+In addition, universities with legal faculties at the masters level offer several LL.M programmes.
 For example, Universitetet i Oslo offers tuition-free LL.M courses in Public International Law, Maritime Law, Information and Communication Technology (ICT Law), as well as distinct specializations in human rights.